tonymullen/ups-website/src/partials/f16cg/hw/hw1-l3jsch1-submission.html.md

 cacheable: false
 ```

-To submit this work, upload it with all necessary files in its own subdirectory of your public_html directory so that it can be viewed in a browser.
-Test it in a browser to make sure that it's working!
-(If it works differently in different browsers make a note of that in the README file).

-After you've uploaded the work and checked it in the browser, submit the README.txt to Moodle.
+Upload the project to its own directory inside your `public_html` directory using FileZilla.
+Be sure that all dependencies are in place and **Double check that your finished work displays properly in a browser online.** The directory should include the completed `README.txt`, which should also be viewable in the browser.

+In Moodle, add a link to your finished assignment's public URL.
+The Moodle page for this assignment is [here](https://moodle.pugetsound.edu/moodle/mod/assign/view.php?id=340294).